nuclio/nuclio/docs/reference/nuctl/nuctl.md

 platform (e.g. Kubernetes) environment, and for backup and restore purposes, and so on.
 In case a full deployment is needed, along with rebuilding the function images, use `nuctl deploy` command.

 Currently `redeploy` command is the only command that uses dashboard API.
-Namely, it uses `Patch` request.
+Namely, it uses a `Patch` request.

 Use-cases:
 * [redeploy an imported functions](#redeploying-imported-functions) (for instance, after platform migration, backup and restore, etc.)